 Refer victims to specialized trauma-informed counseling services.

-Provide peer support though our Homicide Support Group.
+Provide peer support through our Homicide Support Groups.

-Help victims navigate other systems/processes such as victim’s compensation, estate probate, funeral service, and insurance, to name a few.
+Help victims navigate other systems/processes such as crime victim compensation, estate probate, funeral service, and insurance, to name a few.

 Provide post-trial advocacy especially if/when an incarcerated offender is considered for release/parole.

-As a non-profit, NCVAN provides these unique services to ease the burden that results when someone becomes a victim of violent crime and we support our services through grant funding from the Governor’s Crime Commission and community funding.
+As a non-profit, NCVAN provides these unique services to ease the burden that results when someone becomes a victim of violent crime and we support our services through grant funding from the Governor’s Crime Commission as well as community funding.